mosip/documentation/docs/id-repository.md

 ID Repository contains the record of identity of an individual, and provides API based mechanism to store, retrieve and update identity details by other MOSIP modules.
 ID Repository is used by [Registration Processor](registration-processor.md), [ID Authentication](id-authentication-services.md) and [Resident Services](resdient-services.md)

 ## Services
-ID Repository mdoule consists of following services:
+ID Repository mdoule consists of following components:
-1. Identity
+1. Identity service
-1. VID
+1. VID service
-1. Credential
+1. Credential service
 1. Credential Request Generator
+1. Salt generator

 ## Identity service
 * Stores, updates, retrieves identity information and also to